LilithHafner/Bisect.jl/README.md

 on any public repository, whether or not you have any permissions in that repository.
 See [Security](#security) for how we make this possible.

+## Installation

+None required. @LilithHafnerBot is already watching all github repositories.
+Open an issue if you would like to opt out.

 ## Invocation syntax

 An invocation is a github comment with a trigger and a code block.
 For example,